Mexico telecoms regulator reins in Slim and his empire

 Last year, America Movil secured rights on all media platforms to broadcast the 2016 Olympics in Rio de Janeiro.

 America Movil shares were flat most of the day, but closed 1.57 percent lower.
-They are down 15 percent this year compared with an 8.9 percent fall in Mexico's IPC index .MXX.
+They are down 15 percent this year compared with an 8.9 percent fall in Mexico's IPC index.

 Both Inbursa and Grupo Carso said they were analyzing the IFT's decision and considering their response.
 Inbursa shares closed down 0.74 percent, while Grupo Carso fell 0.91 percent.